TimothyYW/game-review/README.md

 ### Unfixed bugs

 - There is a bug where render decided to shut down the link that is deployed.
-  note: if that occur please let me know ASAP.

 ## Setup